Matt-Dionis/realtime-angular2/README.md

 3) Replace the placeholders in `server.js` with your actual keys and secrets.
 Note: This is not a good long-term solution.
 You may want to set these as environment variables.
 Make sure to never commit code containing your actual keys and secrets.

+4) Within the Twitter stream code, track by any hashtag or term you like (default is '#javascript').

 ## Development server
 Run `npm run serve-build` for a dev server.
 Navigate to `http://localhost:3000/`.
+Use [Postman](https://www.getpostman.com/) or similar tool to send a GET request to `http://localhost:3000/stream`.

 ## Code scaffolding
 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive/pipe/service/class`.